Updated 1 week ago

 Limited stacking: You can install up to four Tesla Powerwall 3s together for a total capacity of 54 kWh.
 A Powerwall 2 system can have up to 10 batteries for a whopping 135 kWh of capacity.
 Most homeowners don't need a system of that size.

-Is the Tesla Powerwall worth the price?
+Is the Tesla Powerwall worth the cost?

 The Tesla Powerwall is absolutely worth it if you’ve decided to install a battery storage system.
 Between its low cost, impressive power output, and easy installation, you can’t get much better than the Powerwall 3.